MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 <tr class="odd">
 <td align="left"><p>Unsupported Relocs</p></td>
-<td align="left"><p>In Windows 10 version 1507 through version 1607, because of the use of Address Space Layout Randomization (ASLR) an issue can arise with address alignment and memory relocation.
+<td align="left"><p>In Windows 10, version 1507 through Windows 10, version 1607, because of the use of Address Space Layout Randomization (ASLR) an issue can arise with address alignment and memory relocation.
 The operating system needs to relocate the address from where the linker set its default base address to the actual location that ASLR assigned.
 This relocation cannot straddle a page boundary.
 For example, consider a 64-bit address value that starts at offset 0x3FFC in a page.
 It’s address value overlaps over to the next page at offset 0x0003.
-This type of overlapping relocs is not supported prior to Windows 10 version 1703.</p>
+This type of overlapping relocs is not supported prior to Windows 10, version 1703.</p>
 <p>This situation can occur when a global struct type variable initializer has a misaligned pointer to another global, laid out in such a way that the linker cannot move the variable to avoid the straddling relocation.
-The linker will attempt to move the variable, but there are situations where it may not be able to do so, for example with large misaligned structs or large arrays of misaligned structs.
+The linker will attempt to move the variable, but there are situations where it may not be able to do so (for example with large misaligned structs or large arrays of misaligned structs).
 Where appropriate, modules should be assembled using the [/Gy (COMDAT)](https://docs.microsoft.com/en-us/cpp/build/reference/gy-enable-function-level-linking) option to allow the linker to align module code as much as possible.</p>